Static Sites are quick and easy; and when you can host them for free forever, that's icing on the cake.

 - Inbuilt pipelines, so you don't need to look for another service to build your sites

-- If you wanna go pro (paid plans), it has basic plan cheaper than GitHub
+- If you wanna go pro (paid plans), it's basic plan cheaper than GitHub

 To host site on Gitlab, you would need to create the CI/CD file named as